 Updating your own code

-Sometimes you'll need to make a change in the codebase that can't automatically be propagated to dependent functions, for example: if you alter a data constructor for a type or change the arguments to a function.
-Unison can programmatically guide you through the edits that you need to make in these cases.
+If your code change cannot automatically be propagated to its dependents, for example, if you alter a data constructor for a type or change the arguments to a function, Unison will programmatically guide you through the edits.

-Let's say we have a simple type and a few functions which make use of that type in our codebase:
+Let's say we have a simple type and a few functions that use it in our codebase:

 Box.toText : Box -> Text